Azure/reliable-web-app-pattern-java/developer-experience.md

 az login
 ```

-## 2. Register Application with Azure AD
+## 2. Register Application with Microsoft Entra ID

-Run the following command to register the application with Azure AD.
+Run the following command to register the application with Entra ID.
 You can modify the script to change the application name by modifying the `AD_DISPLAY_NAME` variable.

 ```shell
 ./register-app.sh